[Last Updated 26 June 2020]

 At the end of the furlough period

-When the Coronavirus Job Retention scheme ends, the employer must decide if the employees can return to their jobs.
+When the Coronavirus Job Retention scheme ends, on 31 October 2020, the employer must decide if the employees can return to their jobs.
 If the employee(s) cannot return because the business is no longer viable or is operating on a smaller scale then termination or redundancy may be necessary.

 The Coronavirus Job Retention Scheme (which is how the government will pay 80% of a furloughed employee’s pay costs up to a maximum of £2,500 per month) is NOT the same as sick pay.